FederatedAI/KubeFATE/docs/Deploy_FATE_Cluster_with_Admin_Role_in_Certain_Namespace.md

   mariadbUsername: kubefate
   mariadbPassword: kubefate
 ```

+Compare to default `rbac-config.yaml`, all the namespaces should be modified because KubeFATE should be deployed to user's own namespace.
+In general, we need to remove any clusterrole or clusterrolebinding and create only role and rolebinding in the corresponding namespaces.
+PodSecurityPolicy was also removed because `admin` role cannot access the resource at cluster scope.

 User `10000` use the `rbac-config.yaml` similar to user `9999` but doesn't create rolebinding in `fate-exchange` namespace.